greysondn/morose-hacker/py/p07-cipher.md

 permalink: /py/p07
 ---

-Va gur jbeqf bs [gur zragbe](http://phrack.org/issues/7/3.html): "Lbh znl fgbc guvf vaqvivqhny, ohg lbh pna'g fgbc hf nyy... nsgre nyy, jr'er nyy nyvxr."
+{% include infobox_head.html type="caution" title="The Ravages of Time" %}
+This lesson was written before the inclusion of type hints as a core Python language feature, and therefore may include code and advice absent it.

+My position on type hints is that they're great, use them!
+However, a text older than that should be expected to not know them.
+{% include infobox_tail.html %}

 {% include infobox_head.html type="caution" title="Writing in Progress" %}
 This lesson was rapidly adapted via copy+paste and patchwork from the related C++ lesson.
 As a side effect, some things may have been missed or may still refer to their C++ counterparts.
 {% include infobox_tail.html %}

+Va gur jbeqf bs [gur zragbe](http://phrack.org/issues/7/3.html): "Lbh znl fgbc guvf vaqvivqhny, ohg lbh pna'g fgbc hf nyy... nsgre nyy, jr'er nyy nyvxr."

 <a name="p07-cipher"></a>Problem 07:Cipher
 ==========================================